EliasPrescott/omni/README.md

 Using SHA256 hashes provides interesting security features to ensure that a remote registry has not modified the expression.
 Most registries (`HttpRegistry` and `FileStoreRegistry`) will verify the hash of retrieved expressions to ensure they have not been tampered with.
-For performance sake, `CachedRegistry` will likely trust its local cache directory and not performe extra hashing.
+For performance sake, `CachedRegistry` will likely trust its local cache directory and not perform extra hashing.

  - [x] `NullRegistry` for testing
  - [x] `FileStoreRegistry` for testing